Abraham’s Bosom Was Never About Geography

 He still assumes authority.

-It’s showing what happens when revelation is consistently rejected.
+It is the narrative expression of what happens when revelation is persistently rejected.

-Truth ignored eventually becomes truth inaccessible — not because God withholds it, but because the heart has closed itself to hearing.
+Truth ignored eventually becomes inaccessible, not because God removes it, but because the heart has closed itself to hearing.

 What This Parable Is Not Teaching